ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/mesh/thread_intro.md

 ##### Initial configuration

-This chapter gives some tips on how to make initial configuration for the Thread network.
+This section gives some tips on how to initially configure the Thread network.

-The initial static configuration for the Thread device can be done in .json file.
-Next we go through what is actually needed for the minimum set-up.
+You can create the initial static configuration for the Thread device can be done in the `.json` file.
+The following steps are what you need to do for the minimum setup.

-Usually the border router is the first device to power-up.
+Usually, the border router is the first device to power up.

-For the Thread border router the PSKc needs to be configured so that commissioner can connect to it and start commissioning Thread devices to the network and modify the default network settings.
+For the Thread border router, you need to configure the PSKc so that the commissioner can connect to it and start commissioning Thread devices to the network and modify the default network settings.

-For example, each border router could use the following practise for the initial settings (using .json format):
+For example, each border router could use the following practise for the initial settings (using `.json` format):

 - `"thread-config-panid": "unique random value",`
 - `"thread-config-network-name: "Some name",`